 The Company assesses its goodwill for impairment annually and from time to time when warranted by the facts and circumstances surrounding individual reporting units or the Company as a whole.
 If the fair value of a reporting unit exceeds the carrying value of that reporting unit, there is no impairment.
+If the carrying value of a reporting unit exceeds the fair value of that reporting unit, there is no impairment.
 If the carrying value of a reporting unit exceeds the fair value of that reporting unit, an impairment charge to goodwill is recognized for the excess.
 The Company's reporting units, as determined in accordance with ASC 350, "Intangibles-Goodwill and Other," are the same as, or one level below, its operating segments, as determined in accordance with ASC 280, "Segment Reporting."